andykorth/oogcapitalmanagement/content/posts/colony-ship-constructed/index.md

 ---

-HECTATE – In a historic ceremony marked by optimism, confetti, and mild panic, OOG Capital Management proudly unveiled the first-ever fully constructed **Colony Ship** in human history — moments before discovering that no one knew how to turn it on.
+HECATE – In a historic ceremony marked by optimism, confetti, and mild panic, OOG Capital Management proudly unveiled the first-ever fully constructed **Colony Ship** in human history — moments before discovering that no one knew how to turn it on.

-The ship, christened _OOG Pioneer One_, was intended to make the inaugural journey from Hectate to Rhenos Pater, a newly identified world rich in **Rhenium Ore**, marking humanity’s first attempt to harvest the rare element.
+The ship, christened _OOG Pioneer One_, was intended to make the inaugural journey from Hecate to Rhenos Pater, a newly identified world rich in **Rhenium Ore**, marking humanity’s first attempt to harvest the rare element.
 The voyage was to symbolize the dawn of a new industrial age, powered by OOG’s revolutionary **Vortex Engine**, fueled by Krypton-based **Vortex Fuel**, and guided by the steady hand of corporate efficiency.

 Unfortunately, that hand misplaced the manual.